slaaavi/strapiTagsExample/README.md

         ]
 }
 ```
-"Health" category alraedy exists, that's why the ID is 3.
+"Health" category already exists, that's why the ID is 3.
 "NewCat1" and "NewCat1" doesn't not exists, so they were added in db and got new IDs 6 and 7.
 Same as the tags.

 If I understand right after making the post request, Strapi in the backend first needs to find the IDs of each Category and Post.
-If they don't exists - to add them and get back all the IDs of the added categories and posts and then add do the post record like this:
+If they don't exists - to add them and get back all the IDs of the added categories and tags and then add do the post record like this:

 ```
 {